Healthy Homes Assessment Wellington Central

 building insulation inspection

-A dry and warm house is a healthy home
+A warm dry house is a healthy home

 Insulation Wellington Central

-Insulation requirements to meet the R-values for your area
+Insulation needs to be in compliance with the R-values required for your area

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Learn more about the Healthy Homes insulation standard.

 Wellington Central Moisture Ingress & Drainage

-Find out all the details of The Healthy Homes moisture ingress and drainage standard.
+Find out all the details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection